mvysny/mvysny.github.io/_posts/2024-2-21-vaadin-invalid-json-1.md

 heartbeat mechanism only.
 Increase `org.atmosphere.interceptor.HeartbeatInterceptor.heartbeatFrequencyInSeconds` to some absurdly high value, see `ApplicationConfig.HEARTBEAT_INTERVAL_IN_SECONDS` in Atmosphere for more details.

+## Configuring Atmosphere

+Create a servlet which extends VaadinSevlet and add init parameters such as `org.atmosphere.interceptor.HeartbeatInterceptor.paddingChar` to it.
+Atmosphere is configured in Vaadin's `PushRequestHandler` class.

 ## TODO

 TODO needs further investigation